definevalue/trueblocks-core/docs/content/docs/chifra/admin.md

   -h, --help         display this help screen

 Notes:
-  - chifra init is an alias for the chifra pins --init command.
-  - See chifra pins --help for more information.
+  - Re-run chifra init as often as you wish.
+It will repair or freshen the index.
 ```

 **Source code**: [`internal/init`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/chifra/internal/init)